madhank93/learn-k8s-ckad/README.md

 <details>

 <summary> 75.
-What are Services in k8s ? </summary>
+What is a Service and need of it ? </summary>

 <p>

 ![service](img/service.png)

 **Service** - in Kubernetes is an abstraction which defines a logical set of Pods and a policy by which to access them.
+Service enables connectivity between different objects in the k8s

-It provides the stable address for a pod(s), not ephemeral.
-And load balances between a pods.
+- It provides the stable address for a pod(s), not ephemeral.
+- And load balances between a pods.

 </p>